harmandeveloperprogram/hkwirelesshdsdkdoc/docs/_build/html/_sources/architecture-overview.txt

 Harman Devices
 ~~~~~~~~~~~~~~~~~~

-Harman Kardon Omni and JBL Link  wireless speakers
+Harman Kardon Omni and JBL Link wireless speakers.
+All Harman speakers are enabled with both common functions (described below) and Hub-specific functions.
+User is supposed to choose one speaker as Hub speakers.
+The Hub speaker will connect to the Harman Cloud, and also run local web server to process REST requests from third party devices in the local network.

-(a) Common device functions
+(a) Common functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Every Harman devices support the following functions:

-- Play Firecast-based multi-room audio
+- Play WirelessHD multi-room audio
-- Support 3rd party streaming services, like Google Cast or Spotify
+- Support 3rd party streaming services
-- Voice command
+- Voice command (optional)
-	- User can talk to any Harman device (regardless of Hub enabled or not) to initiate voice commands.
-	- The response of voice command should return to the origin of the voice commands, regardless of Hub enabled or not.
-- Data Analytics
-	- Every Harman device needs to connect to Harman Data Analytics server to send the logs collected during the operation.

 (b) Hub-specific function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^